Juana de la Cruz Vázquez Gutiérrez: Works about her

 The first official chronicler of the Franciscans in Spain, Fray Antonio Daça, wrote the earliest printed Life of Santa Juana de la Cruz in 1610.
 It was reprinted some 30 times in Madrid, Saragossa, Valladoilid, Treviri, Pavía, lérida, Paris, Florence, Modena, Leon, Naples, and Monaco.
 Its final reprint was in Venice in 1646.
-Fray Antonio is also known for having published Cuarta parte de las crónicas de la orden de San Francisco (The Fourth part of the Chronicles of the Order of St. Francis); and Historia de las llagas de San Francisco (Story of the Stigmats of St. Francis).
+He is also known for having published Cuarta parte de las crónicas de la orden de San Francisco ("The Fourth Part of the Chronicles of the Order of St. Francis") and Historia de las llagas de San Francisco ("History of the Stigmata of St. Francis").